Riding Through History: The Legacy of the Silver Spurs Rodeo in Kissimmee, FL

 The Rodeo Experience

-Experience the thrill of the rodeo and celebrate years of tradition at the Silver Spurs Rodeo in Kissimmee this summer.
+This summer, experience the thrill of the rodeo and celebrate years of tradition at the Silver Spurs Rodeo in Kissimmee.

 Step inside the indoor Silver Spurs Arena and prepare for a unique and exciting sheep riding experience perfect for children between the ages of four and six who weigh no more than 40 pounds.